-\subsection{Static Path Approximation (SPA)}
+\subsubsection{Static Path Approximation (SPA)}

 Till this point the formulation has been exact.
-We have traded off the quartic interaction term for a quadratic theory with two fluctuating noise fields.
-In order to make further progress we introduce the static path approximation in which we retain just the zero frequency auxiliary fields and ignore their finite frequency modes.
+We have traded off the quartic interaction term for a quadratic theory with four fluctuating auxiliary fields.
+In order to make further progress, we introduce the static path approximation, in which we retain only the zero frequency mode of the auxiliary fields and ignore their finite frequency modes.
 This would be a drastic approximation if we were to consider the transient response of the system.
 But once the system relaxes to a NESS, one expects the average long time behaviour to be reasonably captured by the zero frequency mode of the auxiliary fields.
 The effect of the finite-frequency modes can be built back perturbatively on top of the zero-mode theory, we defer that discussion to another paper.
 Let us introduce the notation:

-Hence, we arrive at an effective steady state description given by the SPA action:
+Under these assumptions we arrive at an effective steady state description given by the `static path' action:

 $g^{R,A,K}_{\beta}(\omega)$ denote the retarded, advanced and Keldysh components of Green's function of the reservoirs, while $\hat{G}^{R,A,K}$ denote those of the system. $\hat{\Gamma}^{R,A,K}$ is the dissipation introduced in the system due to the leads. $\hat{H}$ is an effective Hamiltonian which one can obtain if one retains only the zero frequency mode of the auxiliary fields. $F(\omega-\mu)$ is the distribution function of the isolated system. $\eta$ is a small positive number, which regulates the Keldysh action.

-We arrive at the mean-field consistency conditions can be obtained by extremising the SPA action with respect to the auxiliary fields.
-At each site we get a set of four saddle point equations:
+The mean-field consistency conditions can be obtained by extremising the SPA action with respect to the quantum auxiliary fields.
+We get the following family of saddle point equations:

-The saddle point conditions w.r.t. the classical components in eq. \ref{SP_c} reduce to an identity and hence give us no new information.
-Those w.r.t the quantum components in eq. \ref{SP_q} give us the local consistency conditions: